 Remember, as soon as the hammer falls, you are legally liable for the property.
 If your offer is accepted, you are contractually obliged to pay 10 per cent of the purchase price immediately, with usually only 28 days to pay the remaining amount.
 If you can’t pay this, you will lose the property as well as any money you haveve already paid.
 In some cases, you also risk having to cover any re-selling costs and interest for as long as it takes to resell the property.

-Call us today and find the right conveyancer for your auction purchase.
+Call us today for advice to find the right conveyancer for your auction purchase!

 Part two will be coming soon so keep an eye out!